all bible verses from genesis to revelation

 5. “The Lord smelled the pleasing aroma and said in his heart: ‘Never again will I curse the ground because of humans, even though every inclination of their hearts is evil from childhood’” (Genesis 8:21).
 This verse shows us that despite our sinfulness, God still loves us deeply and offers us grace and mercy when we turn to Him in repentance.

-See also best bible verses for everyday life
+See also bible verses about being broken

 Overview of Themes in Genesis